Deploying Ephemeral with Helm

 To allow external access to the Ephemeral web application, set ingress.enable to true, then configure the ingress.

-The following example shows the required options for GKE.
-For help with other environments, contact Tonic.ai support.
+The following example shows the ingress configuration for GKE.

 ingress: